 Shoes should have good arch support.
 Those that bend in the mid-sole area can lead to plantar fasciitis or arch pain.

-Sport shoes should hold your foot in the position that’s most natural to the movement involved.
+Sports shoes should hold your foot in the position that’s most natural to the movement involved.
 Differences in design and variations in material, weight, lacing characteristics, and other factors among athletic shoes are meant to protect the areas of the feet that encounter the most stress.

-If you are a serious athlete or are training for specific goal (marathon, sports competition or more) sport-specific athletic shoes are a good investment.
+If you are a serious athlete or are training for a specific goal (marathon, sports competition or more) sport-specific athletic shoes are a good investment.
 However, if you do not need a shoe for a specific sport, you should purchase a general athletic shoe.

-Most men’s shoes that we would recommend conform to the shape of the feet and have a roomy toe box with sufficient horizontal and vertical space and a low heel (usually about half an inch high).
+Most men’s shoes that we would recommend are conforming to the shape of the feet and have a roomy toe box with sufficient horizontal and vertical space and a low heel (usually about half an inch high).
 Both hard and soft shoe soles can be worn, but softer soles tend to be more comfortable.
 If you stand for extended periods of time, shoes with soft, pliable and cushioned soles will protect your feet and help keep you comfortable.

 Women have to be especially careful in choosing shoes.
 The best shoe for women’s feet is a walking shoe with laces (not a slip-on), a composition sole, and a relatively wider heel with a rigid and padded heel counter, no more than three-quarters of an inch in height.

-High-heeled shoes often create or exacerbate foot problems, so if you are required to wear high-heels you need to find the best method to keep your feet as pain free as possible.
+High-heeled shoes often create or exacerbate foot problems, so if you are required to wear high-heels you need to find the best method to keep your feet as pain-free as possible.
 Try to limit the amount of time you wear them and alternate with good quality sneakers or flats for part of the day.
 Low-heeled shoes (one inch or lower) with a wide toe box are ideal for women.
 Find comfortable and attractive walking pumps with both fashion appeal and athletic shoe-derived construction, reinforced heels, and wider toe room for greater comfort.
 An ample toe box is as important as the heel in determining fit.

 Don’t inflict punishment on your feet from improper footwear.